getnamo/TensorFlow-Unreal/README.md

 Note the ```getApi()``` module function which needs to return a matching instance of your defined class.
 The rest of the functionality depends on what API you wish to use for your use case.
 At the moment the plugin supports input/output from UE4 via JSON encoding.

-If you have a trained model, simply setup your model/load it from disk and omit the training function, and forward your evaluation/input vis ```runJsonInput(jsonArgs)```
+If you have a trained model, simply setup your model/load it from disk and omit the training function, and forward your evaluation/input via ```runJsonInput(jsonArgs)```

 If you wish to train in UE4, ensure you check for ```self.shouldstop``` after each batch/epoch to handle early exit requests from the user e.g. when you _EndPlay_.